 - Academic Practice: Learning Environments in Higher Education

-Internal academic staff can apply for a free waiver, using this form.
+Internal academic staff can apply for a free waiver, using this process guide.
 Please also see the staff participation policy in the PGCAP.

 Each module comprises a 2-day teaching block and 5 workshops.
 There is also a fully online e-tutoring component.
 The 2019 draft handbook can be found here for indicative information.

 Assessment is 100% by coursework and involves for each module: